The 13 Best Places to Swim With Sharks

 The sheer size of these immense creatures is matched only by their friendly and curious nature.
 Whale sharks will often approach divers, and have even been known to allow them to grab hold of a fin, pulling them through the water.
 Although this is not recommended (human contact can expose whale sharks to disease and infection, damaging their delicate membranes), swimming alongside these immense fish is an experience like no other.

-8. The Great Barrier Reef, Australia
+8. The Great Barrier Reef, Australia - With an Amazing Variety of Sharks

 The Great Barrier Reef is one of the world’s natural wonders, a delicate, precious eco-system that sustains a staggering multiplicity of marine life.
 This cathedral of coral supports many types of underwater creatures, but its abundant shark life consistently attracts divers.
 The principal draw here is the white tipped reef shark, long, slim, grey creatures that grow to around 8 feet long.
 However, you may also encounter leopard sharks, epaulette sharks, and tiger sharks.